istudyallnight/istudyallnight/README.md

 - 👋 Hi, I’m @istudyallnight
 - 👀 I’m interested in research
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothin atm!
+- 💞️ I’m not looking to collaborate on anything atm!

 <!---
 istudyallnight/istudyallnight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.